-I really enjoy hiking because it is a great way to exercise while experiencing nature’s beauty.
+I enjoy hiking because it is a great way to exercise while experiencing nature’s beauty.
 Plus, hikes can have different intensity levels, so it can be a good activity even if you are not athletic.
 In St. Martin, the mountainous terrain and gorgeous beaches make for a perfect hike.
 You don’t have to choose between the two!
 We had gone hiking in St. Martin on our last trip and enjoyed it so much, we decided to do it again.
+Let me share the details so that you can have your own St. Maarten hiking adventure.

 Note: This post contains affiliate links.
 Please see disclosure for details.